dbsb-juntendo/ImSwitch_descspim/README.md

 - line widget with plot with psf wwidget
 - line widget similar to fiji
 - update stages after recording finished
-- change window layout for when using a potrait style screen (can be done manually in the gui for now)